jakazmie/AMLsLabs/01-aml-walkthrough/README.md

 ```
-5. Install the workshop's dependencies and clone the labspython
+5. Install the workshop's dependencies and clone the labs.
 ```
 # Install h5py
 conda install h5py